What Is Spray Tanning? And Is It Right For Me?

 Once you’ve prepared, you just go to a tanning salon or have someone come to your house.

 The booth or technician then sprays your entire body with a fine mist.
 Once you blend it in a little, that’s it, you’re done!

-It’s definitely easier and less time-consuming than spreading a lotion or gel all over your body.
-Plus you or whoever’s applying the spray tend to have more control over where it goes.
+It’s definitely a little easier and less time-consuming than spreading a lotion or gel all over your body.

-Another benefit of spray tanning is the fact that it dries quicker than other self tanning products.
+Another benefit of spray tanning is the fact that it dries quicker than many self tanning products.

 That means it’s less likely to get all over your clothes, your bed, and your partner!